Posted on

 Digital is portable and clean

 Digital units are lightweight and portable.
-Unfortunately, most are made for 2 cylinder engines.
-If you have 4 carb performance bike or something like a 6 carb Valkyrie or an old Kawasaki Z1300 or Honda CBX1000 things are more difficult and more expensive.
+Unfortunately, most are made for 2-cylinder engines.
+The Grok Harmonizer is an example.
+If you have a 4-carb performance bike, something like a 6-carb Valkyrie, an old Kawasaki Z1300, or a Honda CBX1000, things are more difficult and more expensive.
 Here’s a new and very expensive (~$350) example that only gets you 4 cylinders.
-There are also the usual fake mercury versions like the CarbTune.
+One of our customers built two to use on his 12-cylinder airplane engine.
+Each channel operates independently, so there is no limit.

 Building your own tools is real